-Undergraduates have the opportunity to travel as part of the Work Placement module in Year 3.
+Undergraduates have the opportunity to travel as part of the Work Placement module in Year 3, or indeed to complete a full year of study with one of our partner Universities world wide.
 Graduates from the programme are employed across the world.
 Though many graduates are based in Ireland their work involves travel to and communication with people and companies across the globe.